 Who is Daniel?

-Daniel is a Certified Teaching Master of Kali-Ki and Usui Shiki Ryoho Reiki, Certified Crystal Practitioner, channeler, near-death-experiencer, recovery mentor and intuitive healer practicing in San Francisco.
+Daniel is a Certified Teaching Master of Kali-Ki, Usui Shiki Ryoho and Tibetan Reiki, Esoteric University Certified Psychic Practitioner, Certified Crystal Practitioner (Crystal Vaults), channeler, near-death-experiencer, recovered addict and intuitive healer practicing in San Francisco.
 He also writes children’s books and raises a young daughter.
 In the past, Daniel has worked as a tech executive, a software engineer, a pizza delivery driver and an ice cream scooper.
 Of all those ways he’s chosen to experience himself, being daddy has been the most fun and rewarding.

 Daniel takes great joy in supporting others as they learn to give themselves permission to heal at every level.
 He considers it an honor/duty to serve both Spirit and clients in whatever capacity he might.

 Yes.
 I am always open to working with new clients for Reiki and Intuitive Healing sessions.
 I have recently started taking on a small number of channeled sessions as well.
 If you are interested in either, please visit the contact page to get in touch!